bjango/Bjango-Templates/Help/Style Guide.md

 If you’re using a wide gamut display or an exotic display profile, you may want to consider switching to sRGB, an sRGB-like profile, or using an sRGB proof setup.

 I prioritise rendering quality over any perceived or real benefits of using images with embedded profiles for screen design.
-Clipping and rounding errors look terrible, and as noted above, you should be doing device previewing anyway.
+Clipping and rounding errors caused by colour profile conversions look terrible, and as noted above, you should be previewing on device for final colour checks anyway.

 [Skala Preview](https://bjango.com/mac/skalapreview/) can be used for device preview.